 “to him I bow the knee”

 and of whom Mozart said,

 “[he] knows better than any of us what will make an effect… When he chooses, he strikes like a thunderbolt.”

 Yes, the London debut differed significantly from Handel’s enthusiastic and warm reception a year earlier in Dublin when he first performed the sacred oratorio he named “Messiah.”

 Indeed, when Handel’s Messiah premiered in Dublin in 1742 by the choirs of St. Patrick Cathedral (pictured above) and Christ Church Cathedral, demand for tickets was so high that the newspapers made an unusual request.

 Editors asked that ladies who planned to attend refrain from wearing hoop skirts and that gentlemen leave their swords at home.
 This would free up more space and allow more people to be seated.

 Bill Petro, your friendly neighborhood historian

-With thanks to Paul Harvey’s “The Rest of the Story”
+Inspired in part by Paul Harvey’s “The Rest of the Story.”